-Nonetheless, within a matter of couple of days, evidence of decomposition becomes apparent.
-That is because by the 24 to 48 hour juncture after death, major organs inside a body have already been significantly overtaken by bacteria, which is spreading apace throughout all of the remains.
+Nonetheless, within a matter of a couple of days, evidence of decomposition becomes apparent.
+That is because by the 24 to 48-hour juncture after death, major organs inside a body have already been significantly overtaken by bacteria, which is spreading apace throughout all of the remains.

 Removal of the Remains and Release of the Scene for Unattended Death Cleanup

 Before anything can be accomplished in the way of unattended death cleanup, the remains need to be removed and the premises released to the homeowner or other responsible parties.
 For example, in Los Angeles and elsewhere in Southern California, if the death appears to be the result of homicide, the coroner and law enforcement investigators need to conduct their examinations of the scene before the unattended death cleanup process commences.

 Biohazard Personal Protective Equipment

 Once the appropriate time arrives to commence the unattended death cleanup itself, those involved must wear appropriate biohazard personal protective equipment, also known as PPE.
 The basic elements of PPE are:

 - Mask or respirator

 Once the PPE is in place, the biohazardous materials at the scene are removed.
 This includes:

 In addition to these substances themselves, items that have been contaminated by them must also be removed from the scene.
 These items can include everything from mattresses to carpeting to other materials that ended up contaminated as a result of an unattended death.